justindaiello/react_calculator_backend/README.md

 GraphQL-culator is a full-stack calculator app that uses GraphQL to mutate and query calculations.
 Calculations are stored in a PostgreSQL database and fetched in real time using polling with the help of Apollo Client.
 Any user that is currently on the page can see completed calculations as they occur.

-A link to the backend repository can be found [here](https://github.com/justindaiello/react_calculator).
+A link to the frontend repository can be found [here](https://github.com/justindaiello/react_calculator).